iontodirel/libaprsroute/README.md

 ## Examples

 There are multiple examples provided in the `examples` directory.
+The examples showcase how to use the library in C, C++, C#, Java, JavaScript, Python, on Windows, Linux, OSX, Raspberry Pico and ESP32 platforms.

+A barebone digipeater implementation is also provided.

 - The `android_basic` example shows how to integrate the library in an Android application.
 The sample was generated using Android Studio.
 - The `basic` example shows how to host the library in a standalone C++ CMake project.